 George Street Primary School is situated in the small town of Pontypool in Torfaen.
 It caters for pupils aged between 3 and 11 years.
 Pupils are drawn from a well-established residential area which is described as being economically disadvantaged.
-The majority of children come from the notional catchment area and around 28% are designated to be eligible for free school meals.
-Around 20% of our children are on the ALN register.
-At present there are 472 pupils on roll including 70 pupils attending Nursery.
+The majority of children come from the notional catchment area and around 34% are designated to be eligible for free school meals.
+Around 6% of our children are on the ALN register.
+At present there are 421 pupils on roll including 53 pupils attending Nursery.

 Most of our pupils are of British, white ethnic backgrounds.
-The school does have a small but significant number of Gypsy Traveller pupils who make up approximately 10.6% of the school population.
-We have around 30 pupils from other ethnic groups, around 6.4%.
-The school has a growing population of pupils for whom English is an additional language at around 6.4%.
-The school also has a small number of Looked After Children (9 in 2017-18 around 2%)
+The school does have a small but significant number of Gypsy Traveller pupils who make up approximately 13% of the school population.
+We have around 43 pupils from other ethnic groups (around 10%).
+The school has a growing population of pupils for whom English is an additional language, although this number remains very low around at around 5.4%.
+The school also has a small number of Children Looked After (6 2023/2024 around 1.4%)